-The pot supports were larger than the GigaPower's, though not as big as those on the twice as heavy Classic Trail.
+The pot supports are not as big as those on the Windmaster.
 The control valve wire was easy to use, even with a gloved hand.
-The only small part hat needs to be managed is the svelte plastic case that comes with the burner, and we often left this at home.
+The only small part you must manage is the svelte plastic case that comes with the burner, and we often left this at home.

 Smaller pots, like the 1 liter pot seen here and correspondingly lighter loads work well with this stove.

-Our testing team like the PocketRocket 2 best for backpacking trips with smaller groups (4 or less) when there is a mix of above and below treeline campsites.
-Smaller groups mean smaller pots, and smaller pots are more stable on this stove.
+Our testing team like the PocketRocket 2 best for backpacking trips with smaller groups (4 or less) when there are mostly below treeline campsites.
+Smaller groups mean smaller pots, which are more stable on this stove.
 Any small canister stove is vulnerable to the wind, and we don't want to deal with cooking in the wind for every meal.
 When paired with a small pot this stove is great for fast and light weekend trips for two.
 If you are an alpine or big wall climber, we recommend the Jetboil MiniMo or MSR Windburner because they are more fuel efficient.

 At only $45 this stove is on the verge of winning our Best Buy award, we think it's a fantastic value.
 It's only $5 more than the original PocketRocket, but it's lighter, smaller, and boils faster.
 Time for an upgrade?

-If our testing team could only have one backpacking stove, it would be the PocketRocket 2.
-It has its weak points, namely stability and performance in the wind.
+Though this is a good backpacking stove, it has its weak points, namely ease of use and performance in the wind.
 A little bit of care on the part of the user can significantly mitigate these.
 We find that its cons are more than made up for by its light weight, small size, simmering ability, and good boil time.
 This stove quickly lets us make that thing we want most after a long day on our feet, real food.